 Hive is a data warehouse architecture built on the Hadoop file system (HDFS).
 It provides many functions for data warehouse management, such as data ETL (extraction, transformation, and loading), data storage management, and query and analysis for large data sets.
 In addition, it also defines the SQL-like language Hive-SQL, which allows users to perform operations similar to those in SQL.
 Hive-SQL maps structured data files to a single database table and provides simple SQL query capabilities.
-It also enables developers to easily use Mapper and Reducer operations to convert SQL statements into MapReduce tasks.
-This is a powerful support for the MapReduce framework, as the learning cost is low, and MapReduce statistics can be quickly collected with ease through SQL-like statements, eliminating the need to develop dedicatesd MapReduce applications.
+It also enables developers to easily use Mapper and Reducer operations to convert SQL statements into MapReduce jobs.
+This is a powerful support for the MapReduce framework, as the learning cost is low, and MapReduce statistics can be quickly collected with ease through SQL-like statements, eliminating the need to develop dedicated MapReduce applications.
 All these advantages make Hive very suitable for statistical analysis of data warehouses.

 Hive uses Hadoop's HDFS as its file storage system, making it easy to expand the storage capacity and increase the computing power.
 It can achieve the same horizontal stability as that of Hadoop, so that a cluster of thousands of servers can be built conveniently.
 In general, Hive is designed for mining massive amounts of data, but its real-time performance is relatively poor.